-The Comprehensive Transportation Funding Programs (CTFP) serves as the mechanism with which the Orange County Transportation Authority (OCTA) administers the RCP and RTSSP, as well as other competitive transit projects (S, T, and V), and the environmental cleanup programs (Project X).
+The Comprehensive Transportation Funding Programs (CTFP) serves as the mechanism through which Orange County Transportation Authority (OCTA) staff administers the RCP and RTSSP, as well as other competitive transit (projects S, T, and V) and environmental cleanup (Project X) programs.

-The CTFP Guidelines (Guidelines) identify procedures and requirements that local agencies must satisfy in order to apply for M2 funding and how project applications are evaluated.
-The Guidelines also define how local agencies can seek reimbursement once funds are awarded.
-The Guidelines were first approved by the OCTA Board of Directors (Board) on March 22, 2010, and are updated annually as appropriate.
+The CTFP guidelines identify procedures and requirements that local agencies must satisfy in order to apply for M2 funding and how project applications are evaluated.
+The guidelines also define how local agencies can seek reimbursement once funds are awarded.
+The guidelines were first approved by the OCTA Board of Directors (Board) on March 22, 2010, and were most recently updated and approved in March 2022.